hpatjens/RealtimeWater/README.md

 ### Attenuation
 The light gets attenuated by the water on the way to the ground and on the way to the camera.
 From the watermap we can get the distance the light travels on the way to the ground by projecting the currently processed fragment onto the watermap and calculating the difference to the stored value (w).
 The attentuation on the way to the viewer can be obtained by calulating the difference between the water fragment and the depth value that is stored in the background buffer (b).

 When the ground is rendered without the water, you can see how the depth of the water affects the lighting.
-On the right bottom you can see that individual waves are included in the depth-calculation.
+On the right bottom in this [image](https://github.com/thehenkk/Watersimulation/blob/master/docs/images/4.jpg) you can see that individual waves are included in the depth-calculation.
 High waves result in a stronger attenuation and therefore a darker ground.
 Additionally you can see some distortion in the caustics happen.

 This is of course a very approximated model that assumes homogenous density distribution and no scattering at all.